cabbabbage/CS457/README.md

-# CS457 Media Pipe Runner
+# CS457 Multiplayer Runner Game

 ## Team:
 - **Jake Liesendahl**
 - **Calvin Mickelson**

 ## Project Objective:
-The objective of this project is to utilize **MediaPipe** to detect player controls, transmit the MediaPipe data to a server, update the game logic on the server, and return the game visuals to the user in real-time.
+The objective of this project is to transform a single-player runner game into a **true multiplayer experience** with a client-server architecture, robust error handling, thorough testing, and improved UI elements.
+Players connect to a central server that handles the game logic and streaming visuals, allowing multiple players to play simultaneously rather than taking turns.

 ---

 ## Scope:

 ### Inclusions:
-- Implement an open-source runner game on a local machine for single-player use.
-- Update the game controls to work with **MediaPipe** for hand or body gesture input.
-- Refactor the local game code into distinct **client** and **server** components:
+- Refactor a local runner game into separate **client** and **server** components.
-  - The client will handle capturing MediaPipe data and sending it to the server.
-  - The server will process player inputs, update the game loop, and send the updated visuals back to the client.
-- Implement multiplayer functionality:
-  - Allow a second player to take turns with the active player.
-  - Both players will receive the same game stream from the server.
-The non-active player will see the same visuals, with text overlay indicating their turn.
+- Implement **true multiplayer** gameplay, where multiple players can connect at once, move simultaneously, and compete.
+- Update the UI to provide a cleaner, more intuitive user experience.
+- Emphasize **testing and error handling** to ensure a stable and reliable gaming environment.

 ### Exclusions:
-- Real-time player-vs-player gameplay will not be included.
+- MediaPipe gesture controls have been removed; input now relies on more conventional controls.
-- Complex AI for non-player characters or opponents is out of scope.
+- Complex AI or non-player enemies beyond basic obstacles remain out of scope.
-- Cross-platform deployment beyond local machines is not required.
+- Cross-platform deployment beyond local or LAN play is not guaranteed.

 ---

 ## Deliverables:
-- A fully functioning open-source runner game adapted with **MediaPipe** gesture controls.
+- A functional multiplayer runner game that runs on a client-server model.
-- A **client-server architecture** that supports multiplayer turn-based gameplay.
-- **Documentation** detailing the installation, setup, and usage of the game.
-- A final presentation or demo showcasing the implemented features.
+- Clients send player input (e.g., movement keys) to the server; the server updates the game state and sends updated visuals back.
+- Improved UI and on-screen feedback (e.g., player IDs displayed above their characters).
+- Thorough documentation and emphasis on testing and robust error handling.

 ---